 It is a well-known landmark in Brussels and can be visited if you are around the place.
-The place is surrounded by many waffle shops and is a great place to try local Belgian waffles.
+Many waffle shops surround the place and is a great place to try local Belgian waffles.

 After we visited the Grand Place and Manneken Pis, we called it a day.
 We took the train back to Ghent, where we were staying.